Chahat08/Chahat08.github.io/_projects/4_project.md

 related_publications: true
 ---

-Immersive facilities, while having their many advantages, also face a key challenge: the absence of certain display surfaces - such as floors, ceilings or entrances - which leads to incomplete information coverage and impaired navigation.
-We faced this issue when we were working on our LWD facility Silo {% cite SiloIEEEVR %}, it is a cylindrical facility with 21 columns, however there is a gap between them for a door, and it also lacks displays on the floor and the ceiling.
+Immersive facilities, despite their numerous advantages, face a significant challenge: the absence of certain display surfaces-such as floors, ceilings, or entrances-which leads to incomplete visual coverage and impaired navigation.
+We encountered this issue while working on our Large Wall Display (LWD) facility, Silo {% cite SiloIEEEVR %}.
+Silo is a cylindrical facility composed of 21 columns; however, it includes a gap for an entrance and lacks display surfaces on both the floor and ceiling.

-Conformal mapping using techniques such as Ricci Flow is one way to go about recovering this missing information.
-These angle-preserving mappings can be used to map a near complete shape (such as a capsule) to a flat texture, which can be applied to a shape with missing areas, such as the cylindrical Silo.
+Conformal mapping techniques, such as Ricci Flow, offer a solution for recovering this missing information.
+These angle-preserving mappings allow us to transform a nearly complete 3D shape (such as a capsule) onto a flat texture, which can then be applied to facilities with missing display areas, like the cylindrical Silo.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">